 The churchyards at Silsoe and Pulloxhill are open for burials; the Flitton churchyard has been closed but burials can be carried out in the local authority graveyard.
 There is no right of burial in any particular part of a churchyard and, at present, the PCCs do not allow the reservation of plots.

 If a service is to be held at the local crematorium, then the local parish priest may take the service.

 The fees for funerals and burials and monuments within a Church of England churchyard are set nationally by the Church of England and are reviewed annually.
 There are also some additional fees which are set annually by the parochial church councils.

 What does it cost?

-(An additional fee is payable for the assistance of a verger and for heating when required)
+(An additional fee is payable for the assistance of a verger when required)

 *The vicar’s travel expenses to and from the crematorium/cemetery are also payable – usually £20.
 If a cemetery or crematorium authority has itself fixed different charges for the services of a minister in a cemetery or crematorium then those take precedence over this charge.

 Monuments – approval fees normally range from £46 to £144 depending on the type and size of the monument.

 The Church of England set Regulations concerning the size, form and adornments of all tombstones and graves which are located in Church of England churchyards.
 These can be found here.